nickpetrocelli/meta-baseline-extension/README.md

 To utilize this when evaluating, run `test_few_shot.py` with the option `--use-pgd`.

+The code used for the robust mean estimation algorithm is a port of the code found in https://github.com/chycharlie/robust-bn-faster.
+Credit for the original implementation goes to Yu Cheng for that repository.

 All of our test results can be found in `test_results`.